enofex/naikan/DEVELOPING.md

 ## Start the backend

 When you launch the `NaikanApplication` with the `dev` profile, it will automatically start Docker Compose using the configuration found in `development/docker/compose.yml`.

+The profile can be set in our IDE or passed via a JVM system parameter:

+`-Dspring.profiles.active=dev`

 These will initialize MongoDB and OpenLdap with sample data from: